julyndav/Python/Business Analytics/README.md

 4) How much money do they bring?
 (LTV)

 ### 1) Preferred way to purchase?:
-Once the tables were merged, the 'groupby' function was used on the 'Device' variable, the the 'revenue' was summed.
+Once the tables were merged, the 'groupby' function was used on the 'Device' variable, the 'revenue' was summed.
 The total revenue value was formatted to show millions.
 To find the number of users per each device, the same method was used to determine the total users.

 ![Dev_users](https://github.com/julyndav/Python/blob/main/Business%20Analytics/Images/purchase%20how.png)
-<p></p>
 <br></br>

 ### 2) Orders vs Time period: